-The School Behaviour Guidance sets out what is expected of staff, senior leaders, pupils and parents and forms part of staff induction.
+The school behaviour guidance and the trust behaviour curriculum sets out what is expected of staff, senior leaders, pupils and parents and forms part of staff induction.

 Communicating the behaviour policy and guidance

 Communicating the school policy and guidance to all members of the community is an important way of building and maintaining the school's culture.
 It helps make behaviour expectations transparent to all pupils, parents and staff members, and provides reassurance that expectations of, and responses to, behaviour are consistent, fair, proportionate, and predictable.